getsentry/rfcs/text/0081-sourcemap-debugid.md

 for this purpose.
 Documentation mentions the `PROCESS_ASSETS_STAGE_DEV_TOOLING` phase which is responsible for extracting SourceMaps, or the `PROCESS_ASSETS_STAGE_OPTIMIZE_HASH` which looks to be responsible for generating the final fingerprint of an asset.

-TODO: further investigation and experimentation for this is needed

-#### TODO: other popular bundlers and build tools

 #### Implementation in bundlers directly